azimut/shiny/README.md

 * compositions/[all-i-wanted.lisp](https://www.youtube.com/watch?v=OwanBI9jTt8) - opencv multi video sequencing, with incudine synths and samples sliced from Furi

 ## Goals
-I found both libraries really interesting and the only sane way to learn these topics.
+I found both libraries really interesting and the only sane way to do livecoding.

-So far I translated some of the [extempore](https://github.com/digego/extempore) functionality related to music composition (see musicutils.lisp) so It can be used almost for the same.

 My goal is learn enough of both topics by taking popular and forgotten topics of both areas and mixing them in interesting ways.